logux/docs/architecture/parts.md

   With time travel it avoids you from thinking about action’s time and order.
   The best option for React, Preact and any other SPA.
-* **[Logux Server]:** high-level components to build your Logux Server on JavaScript or to create a WebSocket—HTTP proxy and keep the back-end on any language, that you want.
+* **[Logux Server]:** high-level components to build your Logux Server on JavaScript or to create a proxy between WebSocket and HTTP and keep the back-end on any language, that you want.
 * **Logux Server Pro:** closed source additional features for Logux Server for monitoring and scaling.
 Contact [Evil Martians] for access.
 * **[Logux Protocol]:** Logux protocol specification.
 You should subscribe